brady-alchemy/aa-sdk-staging/site/smart-accounts/sponsoring-gas.md

 # Sponsoring Gas

-Gas fees are a significant barrier to entry for a new user in your dapp.
+Gas fees are a significant barrier to entry for new user of your app.
 With Account Kit you can remove this barrier by sponsoring gas fees for transactions via the [Gas Manager](https://docs.alchemy.com/docs/gas-manager-services).
-In this guide you will learn how to create a gas policy, configure spending limits, and send sponsored user operations from a smart account.
+This guide explains how to sponsor gas by creating a gas policy, linking it to your provider, and sending sponsored user operations from a smart account.

 ## How to Sponsor Gas